-Hiccups are very common.
+Everyone has had hiccups, and knows exactly what they are and what they feel like.
 They affect women and men equally, although persistent hiccups occur much more commonly in men.
 They happen mainly in the evening.

 Most people have bouts of hiccups from time to time.
-In most cases they start for no apparent reason, last a short while, then stop.
+In most cases they start for no apparent reason, last a short while and then stop.
 Sometimes they are due to:

 - Sudden excitement or emotional stress.